evilcloud/zettel/README.md

 - graphXR
 - Neo4j in the form of cypher commands

-Also there is an awkward Obsidian reformater.
+Also there is an awkward Obsidian reformatted.

-# State
+## State

 This is far from being even alpha.
 Missing:

 - config
 - testing
-- maybe kill off Obsidian reformating (it appears to have an adapter buildin now -- also, my solution is way too messy)
+- maybe kill off Obsidian reformatting (it appears to have an adapter build-in now -- also, my solution is way too messy)

 ## Next